ywallis/ywallis/README.md

 ## Hi there 👋

+Started my journey into code a couple years ago now.
+Mainly interested in programming crypto-trading bots.

+- Currently working on a small capacity market-making bot.
+- Experience in Python, looking to get into Rust.

+I love when machines talk to each other.
 <!--
 **ywallis/ywallis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.